 The impact of the opioid crisis touches every aspect of the nation's public safety and judicial system.
+According Substance Abuse and Mental Health Services Administration (SAMHSA) data, the criminal justice system is the single largest source of referral for substance abuse treatment.
 Drug-related arrests involving opioids are skyrocketing.
 In many communities, court dockets and probation caseloads are filled with individuals with opioid use disorders.
 Access to treatment is limited, particularly in rural communities.
-The shift from prescription opioid abuse to heroin and fentanyl use is causing a dramatic spike in overdose deaths in some regions of the United States.
+The shift from prescription opioid abuse to heroin and fentanyl use is causing a dramatic spike in overdose deaths in some regions of the United States, particularly the Midwest and in the South.

 Based on the interim report of the President's Commission on Combating Drug Addiction and the Opioid Crisis, on August 10, 2017, the President directed the Administration to use all appropriate authority to respond to the opioid epidemic.
-The State Justice Institute (SJI), in coordination with state court leaders, including the Conference of Chief Justices (CCJ) and the Conference of State Court Administrators (COSCA), submitted to the Office of Management and Budget (OMB) a plan of action, which includes activities that SJI has committed to supporting, and a request for additional resources to address the opioid crisis.
+The State Justice Institute (SJI), in coordination with state court leaders, including the Conference of Chief Justices (CCJ) and the Conference of State Court Administrators (COSCA), executed a plan of action, which included additional SJI resources to address the opioid crisis.

 Beginning in FY 2017, SJI began supporting a comprehensive strategy for responding to the challenges facing state courts in addressing the national opioid crisis.
 In partnership with CCJ, COSCA, and other key stakeholders, this initiative is identifying and documenting current interbranch activities to address the opioid crisis.
-Representatives from state and federal government and key national organizations have been invited to share existing strategies and identify unmet needs.
+Representatives from state and federal government and key national organizations are sharing existing strategies and identifying unmet needs.
 The initiative is creating partnerships with entities to address the impact of opioids on children, with specific emphasis on foster care, assisting state courts in developing opioid task forces, and working with existing state task forces to make recommendations for local response efforts, in addition to developing guiding principles that state courts can use for successful collaboration among treatment providers, criminal justice systems, and child welfare agencies.

-FY 2017 SIG funding was provided to create the National Judicial Opioid Task Force (NJOTF).
-The NJOTF is pursuing short and long-term objectives that: 1) highlight the landscape of current responses and effective practices; 2) establish a mechanism to engage justice system partners in collaborative efforts; and 3) provide immediate tools for state courts in addressing the opioid crisis.
-The NJOTF consists of three workgroups: Children and Families; Civil and Criminal Justice; and Collaboration and Education.
+FY 2017 SJI funding was provided to create the National Judicial Opioid Task Force (NJOTF).
+The NJOTF pursued short and long-term objectives that: 1) highlighted the landscape of current responses and effective practices; 2) established a mechanism to engage justice system partners in collaborative efforts; and 3) provided immediate tools for state courts in addressing the opioid crisis.
 NJOTF activities to date include:

-- Launched the Opioids and Courts and National Judicial Opioid Task Force webpages. - > Finalized Five NJOTF Principles. - ➤ Conducted a survey to members of CCJ and COSCA regarding their needs related to the opioid epidemic.

-- ➤ Began collecting, disseminating, and evaluating court-based interventions related to the opioid epidemic. - ➤ Began coordination efforts with other key stakeholders, such as the U.S. Department of Health and Human Services; National Governors Association; National Association of Attorneys General; National Council of State Legislatures; National Association of Counties; National Sheriffs Association; National American Society of Addiction Medicine and American Academy of Addiction Psychiatry; and the National Association of Drug Court Professionals.
+- Launching the Opioids and Courts and National Judicial Opioid Task Force webpages. - Finalizing Five NJOTF Principles. - ➤ Conducting a survey to members of CCJ and COSCA regarding their needs related to the opioid epidemic. - ➤ Collecting, disseminating, and evaluating court-based interventions related to the opioid epidemic. - Coordinating efforts with other key stakeholders, such as the U.S. Department of Health and Human Services; National Governors Association; National Association of Attorneys General; National Council of State Legislatures; National Association of Counties; National Sheriffs Association; National American Society of Addiction Medicine and American Academy of Addiction Psychiatry; and the National Association of Drug Court Professionals.